 "We understand the frustration and challenges this rain-induced flooding has caused for our community, especially in our low-lying areas," officials said.

 "For example, the recently installed Windsor Woods Tide Gate currently has five temporary pumps in place to help lower Lake Windsor.
 However, during heavy rain events like this, those pumps don’t have the full capacity needed.
-The City has a project underway to replace these temporary pumps with a permanent, larger pump station that will provide more protection in future storms," the city said.
+The City has a project underway to replace these temporary pumps with a permanent, larger pump station that will provide more protection in future storms," officials said.